Other Early Years Resources

 If you have any questions about SIDS or safer sleep, please call our information line on 0808 802 6869 (lines open Monday-Friday 10am-2pm).

-Button Battery safety campaign April 2022
+Button Battery safety campaign May 2024

 The Office for Product Safety and Standards (OPSS) is working with The Royal Society for the Prevention of Accidents, the Chartered Trading Standards Institute, the Child Accident Prevention Trust, and the British and Irish Portable Battery Association, OPSS has produced safety messages on how to keep children safe.